astoeckel/nengo-bio/README.md

-# NengoBio
+# NengoBio -- Extensions for biologically (more) plausible Nengo networks
-## Extensions facilitating the description of biological constraints in Nengo networks

 **Warning:** This project (including its name) is work-in progress and things are still subject to change.